craftcms/commerce/docs/plan-model.md

 ### handle

-The handle of the subscrip.
+The handle of the subscription plan.

 ### reference